sigstore/timestamp-authority/release/README.md

 $ git push origin ${RELEASE_TAG}
 ```

-1. Tah will trigger a GitHub Workflow that will build the binaries and the images.
+1. This will trigger a GitHub Workflow that will build the binaries and the images.

-1. Send an annoucement email to `sigstore-dev@googlegroups.com` mailling list
+1. Send an announcement email to `sigstore-dev@googlegroups.com` mailing list

 1. Tweet about the new release with a fun new trigonometry pun!